troglobit/troglobit.github.io/_projects/mini-snmpd.markdown

 comments: false
 ---

-This is an SNMP server for embedded UNIX systems.
-It is written in C and easily portable to other UNIX systems, currently Linux and FreeBSD kernels are supported.
-The daemon is very small (~40 kiB) and does not have nowhere near the feature set of [Net-SNMP][1], but has therefore a very low impact on system resources.
+This is an SNMP server for small and embedded systems, currently Linux and FreeBSD are supported.
+It is written in C, so it is easily portable to other UNIX systems.
+The daemon is very small (~40 kiB) and does not have nowhere near the feature set of [Net-SNMP][1], therefore it has a very low impact on system resources.

-The main features are:
+Features:

 - Supports SNMP version 1 and 2c
 - Supports SNMP `get`, `getnext` and `getbulk`